dmbarbour/glas/docs/GrammarLogicProg.md

 This seems like it might be adequate for factoring most conditionals locally.
 I can give it a try and see if I have new ideas.

 Factoring is still limited more than I'd prefer.
 It isn't clear how to refactor partial function `C2 -> X | C3 -> Y` into a separate method call without conflating failures in X or Y with failures in C2 or C3.
 It seems feasible to use failure modes to specially support this factoring, but that feels like a hack.
-At least for now, I propose to allow only the final choice to be factored into a method call without a `->` separator.
+At least for now, I propose to allow only the final choice to be factored into a method call (without the `->` separator).
 It doesn't matter why we fail if there is no next choice.
-This avoids a syntactic impression of a perfect factoring in cases where factoring isn't perfect.
+This avoids any syntactic impression of a perfect factoring in cases where factoring isn't perfect.

 ### Deterministic Functions